To me, “being human” means “being embodied consciousness”. This implies:

 Once you become aware of and acccustomed to more and more refined frequencies of consciousness, the illusion of separation falls away and you actually experience that everything comes from the same Source.

-- This also means that death is a transition.
-The Universal Self leaves its embodiment and returns to this Source – and it may or may not reincarnate into another body for another round of experiences later on.
+- This also implies that death is a transition.
+The Universal Self leaves the body – and it may or may not reincarnate into another body for another round of experiences later on.

 Once you understand this, grieving for loved ones who died may still be painful and you may miss them a lot in your day-to-day physical world, but at least you know their souls are still following their own path.

 That is to say: my Universal Self is carefully attracting my life circumstances, so that it can experience and learn from them.
 We are co-creating our lives with other souls around us.
 To the extent we are aware of this, we may use the ‘outside world’ as a mirror that reflects back to us what is still in our unconscious and ready to be brought into the light.

 Ehm, does that mean that any experience in my life that I judge to be ‘negative’ is my own fault, and that I am ‘guilty’ of attracting it into my life?
 For instance, does that mean that I am guilty of being made redundant or fired from my job?
 No. It seems to me that the idea of ‘guilt’ or the idea of ‘being bad’ is very much a part of our conditioning (see the note * below).

 However, I do feel that I am responsible for how I perceive such experiences, and for my reaction or response to them.
 (Please note: response-ability is NOT the same as guilt.)